 Thumbprint Shortbread Cookies are crunchy and buttery treats coated in colorful sprinkles and topped with your choice of chocolate candy.

 Golden Raisin Butter Cookies are delicious slice and bake cookies with golden raisins speckled throughout the buttery dough.

 Delicious, crunchy Dr. Seuss Cookies are easy slice and bake sugar cookies perfect for a Green Eggs and Ham snack!

 Slice-and-Bake Shortbread: one dough, three cookie flavors

-- 1 pound 2 cups, 4 sticks butter (European butter recommended), at room temperature
+- 2 cups unsalted butter (European butter recommended), at room temperature

 - 1 cup granulated sugar